 Take the Free Assessment Free · 2 minutes · No credit card

-Boat pose progressions: from hands-behind-thighs support to bent-knee half boat to full navasana with straight legs.
+Boat pose progressions: from hands-behind-thighs support (beginner) to bent-knee half boat (intermediate) to full Paripurna Navasana with straight legs (advanced).

 Easier (Regressions)